 In our personal lives, we use digital collaboration and communication tools as second nature, interacting and having conversations with our family and friends in real time.
 Yet in the workplace, often we’re resorting to communicating with colleagues through email, instead of using the same type of digital collaboration tool that we enjoy every day outside of the office.

 Sharing files and information and gathering feedback over a period of days or even weeks can be inefficient, undermining productivity and costing the company money in lost working time.
-Utilising a digital workspace – which has digital collaboration spaces as its core, as well as document management, project management, and business productivity tools – will be an effective antidote to these common performance issues.
+Utilising a digital workspace solution – which has digital collaboration spaces as its core, as well as document management, project management, and business productivity tools – will be an effective antidote to these common performance issues.

 2. Set your digital collaboration goals